The Person Before the Space

 But that’s not true.
 Or at least not entirely.

 What we experience in a space is largely decided before we enter it.
-The space doesn’t generate the feeling.
-The person brings it.
-Their memories, their expectations, their roles, their masks.
-An office isn’t an office.
-It’s the place where you have to deliver.
-A church isn’t a church.
-It’s the place where you had to be quiet as a child.
-Or the place where you first experienced silence as a gift.
-Same building.
-Different people.
-Different pasts.
-Different spaces.
+Often it’s not the space that generates the feeling, but the person who brings it.
+Memories, expectations, the role they fill.
+So an office isn’t an office.
+It’s really a place where you have to deliver.
+Like a church isn’t a church.
+But the place where you had to be quiet as a child.
+Or the place where silence became a gift.
+The same building, different inner worlds, different pasts.
+A completely different feeling that you brought into the building as an expectation or a goal.

 Neuroscience confirms this.
 The brain doesn’t process spatial impressions neutrally.
 It filters, compares, evaluates, all in milliseconds, before conscious awareness even kicks in.
 What we “see” is never the space as it is.
 It’s the space as we read it.
 Through the filter of our experience, our mood, our neural patterns.